 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Concordia University, Wisconsin is ranked #790 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+Concordia University, Wisconsin is also ranked #28 out of 46 schools in Wisconsin.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at Concordia University, Wisconsin is 100%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 81% tells us that most first-year, full-time students like Concordia University, Wisconsin enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Concordia University, Wisconsin for first-time, full-time students is 43%, which is better than the national average of 33.3%.

 Find out more about the retention and graduation rates at Concordia University, Wisconsin.